 Baptised in St. Lawrence, Kent on 4th August 1898

-Married Valeria and had a son George Alexander Douglas who was christened at St Edmund’s Church, Holme Pierrepont on 25th September 1935
+Married Valeria Poleshonk, son George Alexander Douglas born 1935, christened at St Edmund’s Church, Holme Pierrepont on 25th September 1935

 Died December 1970 in Maidstone, Kent.

-Living at Beacon Street, Lichfield with mother Violet Georgina née Boulton, brother John, (b.
-1900), his aunt Annie Collard, a nurse, cook and housemaid.
+Age 2 living at Beacon Street, Lichfield with mother Violet Georgina née Boulton, brother John, 1, his aunt Annie Collard, a nurse, cook and housemaid.
 His father at this time was serving as Chaplain to the Forces in South Africa and was awarded the Queens South Africa medal with three clasps.

 1904 moved to Bolnhurst when his father was appointed rector.

-Bolnhurst rectory with father William Thomas, clergyman, mother Georgina, brother John, who also served in the RAF in 1918, and sister Agatha (b.1909), cook and housemaid.
+Age 12 living at Bolnhurst Rectory with father William Thomas 50, clergyman, mother Georgina 44, brother John, who also served in the RAF in 1918, and sister Agatha 2, Minnie Sutor cook and Beatrice Ball housemaid.

 On 30th May 1913 Rev. W.T.
 Saward was formally inducted as vicar of Holme Pierrepont.